-An admitted student who wishes to defer enrollment must make a request in writing to the Office of Graduate Admissions.
+An admitted student who wishes to defer enrollment should do so via the Admitted Student Response Form.
+If the student has already submitted the Admitted Student Response Form, the student must make a request in writing to the Office of Graduate Admissions.
 Students typically receive a one-time deferral of six or twelve months.
 Deferrals will not be granted for more than one year from the original admitted entry term.
 Funded students generally can not defer their funding.
-WPI requires a \$500 non-refundable deposit for all graduate science, global school and engineering student deferrals.
-A \$1,500 non-refundable deposit is required for all business school student deferrals.
+WPI requires a \$500 non-refundable deposit for all graduate business, science, global school and engineering student deferrals.
 This deposit will be credited to the student's tuition upon arrival.